 Cowboys used to patrol 10th Avenue in Manhattan.Cowboys used to patrol 10th Avenue in Manhattan.

 It sounds like something out of a cheap fantasy novel, but if you went back to 1941, you would have found cowboys on horseback along 10th Avenue.
-The reason being a now-defunct train line that many locals appropriately referred to as “The Butcher.”
-This was no tram; it was a full-sized railway line from 1846 to 1941 between 10th and 11th Avenues, with no barriers, fences, or platforms.
+The reason was a now-defunct train line that many locals appropriately referred to as “The Butcher.”
+No tram; it was a full-sized railway line from 1846 to 1941 between 10th and 11th Avenues, with no barriers, fences, or platforms.
 Due to the dangers, real cowboys were shipped in from the west to help manage the situation.
 Their job was to ride their horses ahead of the trains while waving red flags to warn people away.
 Despite their best efforts, more than 430 people died before the line was finally shut down in 1941.
 Interestingly, this old train line is still around today, though you’ll probably know it now as the High Line.

 There’s a wire hanging above the Manhattan skyline.There’s a wire hanging above the Manhattan skyline.